 The holiday season is fast approaching, and we want nothing more than to be with our loved ones.
 Across the nation COVID-19 case numbers are once again climbing, and we continue to see people getting sick, needing to be hospitalized and even dying from this virus.

 To keep your loved ones safe, take precautions when hosting or attending any type of gathering during this time.

 Need some tips on how to keep you and your loved ones safe?
 We’ve got you covered.

-Have masks, cleaning supplies and hand sanitizer on hand
+Have masks and hand sanitizer on hand

 During a pandemic, party favors definitely look different.

-Keep your guest list small
+Consider your guest list